-A highly relevant debate in the context of the current review is whether the abundant sleep disturbances in PTSD patients are consequences of the exposure to trauma and the subsequent development of psychopathology, or whether preexisting sleep disturbances may increase the risk to develop psychopathology in response to psychological trauma.
-Existing literature seems to support both scenarios, pointing towards reciprocal relations between sleep disturbances and stress vulnerability (reviewed in [83-87]).
+A highly relevant debate in the context of the current review is whether the abundant sleep disturbances in PTSD patients are consequences of the exposure to trauma and the subsequent development of psychopathology or whether preexisting sleep disturbances may increase the risk of psychopathology development in response to psychological trauma.
+The existing literature seems to support both scenarios, pointing toward reciprocal relations between sleep disturbances and stress vulnerability (reviewed in [83-87]).
 On the one hand, trauma exposure can induce sleep problems, most probably insomnia and/or nightmares.
-On the other hand, however, vast amount of evidence clearly indicates that sleep disturbances that predate adult trauma exposure significantly increase the likelihood to subsequently develop psychopathology, pointing towards a causal role of sleep disturbances in stress vulnerability.
-For example, a prospective study among military personnel revealed that insomnia symptoms and short sleep duration pre-deployment to combat were significantly associated with higher odds of developing PTSD, depression, and anxiety post-deployment [88].
-In another study, insomnia at four months post-deployment was a significant predictor of PTSD symptoms one-year post-deployment, whereas PTSD symptoms at four months did not predict insomnia at one-year [89].
-Among soldiers deployed in Iraq or Afghanistan, pre-deployment insomnia and sleep disturbances predicted PTSD and depression symptom severity at three, six and nine months and up to two years post-deployment [90-92].
+On the other hand, however, a vast amount of evidence clearly indicates that sleep disturbances that predate adult trauma exposure significantly increase the likelihood of the subsequent development of psychopathology, suggesting a causal role of sleep disturbances in stress vulnerability.
+For example, a prospective study among military personnel revealed that insomnia symptoms and a short sleep duration pre-deployment to combat were significantly associated with higher odds of developing PTSD, depression, and anxiety post-deployment [88].
+In another study, insomnia at 4 months post-deployment was a significant predictor of PTSD symptoms 1 year post-deployment, whereas PTSD symptoms at 4 months did not predict insomnia at 1 year [89].
+Among soldiers deployed in Iraq or Afghanistan, pre-deployment insomnia and sleep disturbances predicted PTSD and depression symptom severity at 3, 6, and 9 months and up to 2 years post-deployment [90-92].
 Similar patterns emerged among civilian cohorts.
-For example, in civilians assessed during hospital admission, self-reported sleep disturbance in the two weeks that preceded the trauma increased the risk for PTSD diagnosis three [93], and six [94] months later.
+For example, in civilians assessed during hospital admission, self-reported sleep disturbance in the 2 weeks preceding the trauma increased the risk for PTSD diagnosis 3 [93] and 6 [94] months later.
 In other studies, pre-trauma sleep disturbances predicted PTSD severity following the 2008 Wenchuan earthquake [95] and the COVID-19 pandemic [96] in China.
 Finally, insomnia as a predictor of PTSD was also recently demonstrated in a series of studies that examined the associations between sleep disturbances and PTSD symptoms on a daily basis and in natural settings, using ecological momentary assessment (EMA) [97-101].
 Across these studies, daily insomnia symptoms or other aspects of sleep disruptions were found to predict next-day PTSD symptoms, yet PTSD symptoms did not predict subsequent sleep problems in the reverse direction, suggesting that sleep disturbances predate exacerbation of daily PTSD symptomatology.
-Importantly, across majority of studies cited above, findings were obtained while controlling for the putative effects of age, gender, type and severity of the trauma and prior psychiatric disorders, indicating that pre-existing sleep disturbances may predispose to stress vulnerability following trauma exposure at adulthood above and beyond the potential contribution of these additional factors.
+Importantly, across most of the studies cited above, findings were obtained while controlling for the putative effects of age, sex, type, and severity of the trauma and prior psychiatric disorders, indicating that preexisting sleep disturbances may predispose vulnerability to stress following trauma exposure in adulthood above and beyond the potential contribution of these additional factors.

-4. From childhood adversity to latent stress vulnerability at adulthood: The mediating role of sleep disturbances
+4. From childhood adversity to latent stress vulnerability in adulthood: The mediating role of sleep disturbances